TACC/Core-CMS/README.md

 <!-- TODO: Make command recursively find all tests -->
 <!-- SEE: https://docs.djangoproject.com/en/2.2/topics/testing/overview/#running-tests -->

-Client-side stylesheet plugin testing is done manually.
-Run `npm run build` from any folder in this project, then review output in `taccsite_cms/static/site_cms/css/build/_test.css`, to ensure plugins are working correctly.

 ### Test Coverage

 Coverage is sent to codecov on commits to the repo (see Github Actions for branch to see branch coverage).
 Ideally we only merge positive code coverage changes to `main`.